-with the UAE initiative government's empower and develop UAE nationals, Al Ramz developed an Emiratization program to attract, develop, and retain UAE nationals.
-This includes program exclusive graduate program to develop Emirati leaders.
+In line with the UAE government's initiative to empower and develop UAE nationals, Al Ramz developed an Emiratization program to attract, develop, and retain UAE nationals.
+To date there are 3 UAE nationals in the company being upskilled to become leaders in the financial services sector.

 Our employees' performance objectives are aligned with the Group's strategy and business plan.
 We have a structured and robust performance appraisal process that measures our employees' performance based on their contribution to the achievement of goals and against behavioral expectations.
 At the beginning of the year, all employees' score cards are developed outlining key performance indicators that will be assessed at the end of the year and the weight that each component carries.
 This allows employees to keep track of their targets and remedy where needed.
-This performance assessment process allows us to identify the potential of our employees and recognize outstanding individuals that deserve to be rewarded through promotions, increments, bonuses and incentive schemes.
+This performance assessment process allows us to identify the potential of our employees and recognize outstanding individuals that deserve to be rewarded through promotions, salary increments and variable remuneration/incentive schemes.
+The company successfully completed a compensation benchmarking exercise to benchmark its current pay levels against a select group of peer firms and assess the gap to market on actual annual payouts across Revenue and Infrastructure departments.
+The results thereof will inform its reward strategy of 2023 onward based on best market practices.

 A policy for spot awards has been established and granted to employees providing immediate recognition for exceptional effort through small monetary rewards.
-Al Ramz has launched its first Long-Term Inceptive Plan (LTIP) linked to delivering of strategic priorities.